|

 bkMarcus, Isn't Anarchism Unrealistic?

-An Anarchist is anyone who denies the necessity
+An Anarchist is anyone who denies the

-is foreign to the definition.
+attacking it is foreign to the definition.

 Benjamin R. Tucker, III